Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-the ratio turns up and shows the exponential grow (in agreement with figures in \cref{sec:results}).
-With the increase of $m_N$, the upturn shifts to larger energies.
-The dependence of the number of events on $m_N$ is determined in addition by the $m_N-$dependence of the $N$ fluxes, cross sections and signature factors.
+the ratio turns up and shows exponential growth (in agreement with figures in \cref{sec:results}).
+With increase of $m_N$, the upturn shifts to larger $c\tau_0$.
+The dependence of the number of events on $m_N$ is determined in addition by the $m_N-$dependence of the $N-$fluxes, cross sections and signature factors.